Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 Espresso MachineExcellent$0.80High“Upscale but expensive”

 French press strikes the perfect balance between cost, quality, and patient impact.
 It’s more affordable than espresso machines while delivering superior taste over drip coffee.
 Plus, the manual brewing process feels artisanal, which patients love.
+According to a 2023 report by the Specialty Coffee Association, French press brewing preserves more volatile aromatic compounds than drip methods, explaining its superior flavor.

 Common Mistakes to Avoid